eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 during the creation of an |Entity|, the :ref:`Trasport <comm-transports-configuration>` configuration, or the :ref:`DynamicTypes <dds_layer_topic_dynamic_data_types>` definition.

-Both options can be complemented, i. e. it is possible to load multiple XML files but these must not have XML profiles with the same name.
+Both options can be complemented, i.e. it is possible to load multiple XML files but these must not have XML profiles with the same name.
 This section explains how to configure DDS |Entities| using XML profiles.
 This includes the description of all the configuration values available for each of the XML profiles, as well as how